Go to Abbie's homepage order music

 Published by: SA score -- Kjos Music Press, Cat.
 No. 6323 (2006)

-TB score -- please contact Abbie for ordering instructions
+TB score -- currently unpublished, please contact Abbie for info

 "Abbie Betinis's music passes the 'fresh test' for me - it's original, vital, and engaging for both singers and audience.
 My singers have very much enjoyed Jerusalem Luminosa and we have used it on several concerts this season."